Nathanwoodburn/HNS-server/README.md

 For a non wildcard use ./proxy-sld
 Eg only proxy nathan.3dprintingservice
 `sudo ./proxy-sld nathan.3dprintingservice https://nathan3dprinting.au`

+Replace proxy with redirect to do a redirect instead of a mirror (proxy).

 Forgot your TLSA record?
 `wget https://raw.githubusercontent.com/Nathanwoodburn/HNS-server/main/tlsa`
 `sudo chmod +x tlsa`